Last Updated on

 - 10 Minute Guided Body Scan Meditation from The Meditation Coach: This is another guided meditation focusing on the body scan, though it is only 10 minutes long.
 If the above mindfulness meditation video seems too long for you to try, give this one a listen.

-- Mindfulness Meditation – Guided 10 Minutes: This is a guided meditation from a group called The Honest Guys which lasts 10 minutes.
+- Mindfulness Meditation – Guided 10 Minutes: This is a 10-minute guided meditation from a group called The Honest Guys.
 The audio of this meditation can be downloaded for $1.49 and found in the information of this video.

-- Guided Meditation for Detachment From Over-Thinking (Anxiety / OCD / Depression): This is a guided meditation which is much longer than the other ones listed so far, with a length over 40 minutes.
-The video makers claim that the meditation can either be used for drifting into sleep or in the middle of the day.
+- Guided Meditation for Detachment From Over-Thinking (Anxiety / OCD / Depression): This guided meditation is over 40 minutes long, and the video makers claim that the meditation can either be used for drifting into sleep or in the middle of the day.
 The audio of the track can be bought for $3.49.

 - 8 HOURS Zen Buddhist Meditation Music for Deep Sleep, Mindfulness Meditation and Relaxation: This video makes the last one look short, as it tops out at just over 8 hours.
 It is meant to aid in deep sleep, although some commenters have pointed out that the video contains piano which is not usually an aspect of Buddhist meditation.

-- 1 HOUR Mindfulness Meditation with Healing Flute Music Instrumentals, Chakra Reiki Music: This video is a bit shorter than eight hours, but at one hour it can still serve as music for long, deep mindfulness meditation sessions.
+- 1 HOUR Mindfulness Meditation with Healing Flute Music Instrumentals, Chakra Reiki Music: At one hour this video can serve as music for long, deep mindfulness meditation sessions.
 It is not guided, so beginners might not find much use in it, but experienced mindfulness meditators may appreciate the soundtrack.

 - 3-minute Mindful Breathing Meditation: This is a guided meditation focusing on mindful breathing.
 At just three minutes, it can help people who do not have much time for meditation in their daily schedule.
-It can also serve as an introduction to mindfulness meditation for people who feel like they might burn it out by committing to a longer introduction.
+It can also serve as an introduction to mindfulness meditation for people who feel like they may lose interest if they commit to a longer introduction.

-- Mindfulness Meditation – A Complete Guide With Techniques & Examples: This video is not just one guided meditation as some of the others on this list are, but rather an overview of a few different meditation techniques, as well as guided examples of some of these techniques.
+- Mindfulness Meditation: A Complete Guide with Techniques & Examples is an overview of a few different meditation techniques, as well as guided examples of some of these techniques.
 This video can serve as an introduction for beginners who are trying to start mindfulness meditation but are not sure how to do so.

 - Overcome Cravings: Guided Mindfulness Meditation: Finally, this video is a 10-minute guided mindful meditation session for people who are looking to overcome addictions such as smoking.
 The guided meditation starts at four minutes.